DevZillion/Docs/nfc/skylanders/writing-tags/android/index.md

 ## » Before Starting
 Check if your phone isn't listed on the [Incompatible Devices List](https://github.com/ikarus23/MifareClassicTool/blob/master/INCOMPATIBLE_DEVICES.md).
 ###
-If it isn't listed you can continue but if you want to be 100% sure your device will work check the [Compatible Devices List](https://github.com/ikarus23/MifareClassicTool/blob/master/COMPATIBLE_DEVICES.md) or check if your phone has a ``NXP nfc controller``.
+If it isn't listed you can continue but if you want to be 100% sure your device will work check the [Compatible Devices List](https://github.com/ikarus23/MifareClassicTool/blob/master/COMPATIBLE_DEVICES.md) or check if your phone has a ``NXP NFC Controller``.
 ## » Required Tags
  ```c
 Required:          |  Bonus: (Extra things)   |  Definectly Don't buy this: